rodgzilla/python_crash_course/when_to_use_models.md

 integer exponent value of the data.
 This can be useful to increase the complexity of the model and make it work with more complicated data.

+The two main regularized versions of Linear Regression are Ridge and Lasso.
+These two variants penalize complex models in different way.
+Ridge regression penalizes big values in the coefficients of the model and Lasso allow to select a subset of variables.
+The subtle differences between these two algorithms and other variants like Elastic Net goes beyond the scope of this course, more details can be found online.

 ## Naive Bayes

 The Naive Bayes models are extremely fast and simple classification